d-ks/SoftQLearning/README.md

 # Double Soft Q-Learning
-A (maybe) implementation of (Deep) Double Soft Q-Learning based on pfrl
+A (maybe) implementation of (Deep) Double Soft Q-Learning based on pfrl.
+Currently, only environments with discrete action spaces are supported.

 ## Requirements
 - PyTorch